halcy/Mastodon.py/docs/index.rst

 init(), or the version you specified.
 With these functions, you can make Mastodon.py re-check the server version or explicitly determine if a specific minimum Version is available.

+Note that the automatic version checks check for the version in which the endpoint was first added, not the version in which it was last changed.
+The latter check may be added to Mastodon.py at a later date.

 .. automethod:: Mastodon.retrieve_mastodon_version
 .. automethod:: Mastodon.verify_minimum_version